Parawing 101

 Conclusion

 Parawinging represents an innovative approach to wind and wave sports, providing you with a unique, hands-free riding experience.
 As technology and techniques develop, this emerging discipline promises exciting possibilities for foiling enthusiasts.
-Head to greenhatkiteboarding.com or beach and get involved in this new sport, we think you'll be stoked about it!
+Head to greenhatkiteboarding.com and get involved in this new sport, we think you'll be stoked about it!